Online LuteFest 2023 Class Descriptions

 Invention, Association, Evocation: Italian & English Settings of the Ut, Re, Mi, Fa, Mi Figure

 One measure of a composer’s skill during the sixteenth and seventeenth centuries was his or her ability to set figures that conjured up familiar musical or extra-musical ideas.
-These musico-rhetorical figures (to evoke the language of Henry Peacham and Francis Bacon) drew upon associations shared by musicians and audiences alike, similar to the way in which jazz and blues players today use snatches of familiar tunes when improvising.
-One such figure beloved by leading composers of the renaissance and baroque periods was Ut, Re, Mi, Fa, Mi.
+These musico-rhetorical figures (to evoke the language of Henry Peacham and Francis Bacon) drew upon associations shared by musicians and audiences alike, similar to the way in which jazz and blues players today evoke snatches of familiar tunes when improvising.
+One such figure beloved by leading composers of the Renaissance and Baroque periods was Ut, Re, Mi, Fa, Mi.
 This series of four ascending notes followed by a descending semitone was skillfully set in many of their best compositions.
 In his famous madrigal “Il bianco e dolce cigno,” Jacques Arcadelt expresses the words “cantando more” with this figure.
 John Dowland employs the figure in the final strain of his exquisite funeral pavan dedicated to Sir Henry Unton, as if to push the soul onward toward the Elysian Fields.
 Palestrina sets a variant of the figure at the beginning of his madrigal “Io son ferito, ahi lasso.”
-Chris will share his research on the significance and use of this figure, what creative and technical lengths composers and lutenists went through to set it in their vocal and instrumental compositions, and what potentially the figure could have meant to well informed listeners of the time.
+Dr. Morrongiello will share his research on the significance and use of this figure, what creative and technical lengths composers and lutenists went through to set it in their vocal and instrumental compositions, and what potentially the figure could have meant to well-informed listeners of the time.